lllrq/COMP90082-AT/README.md

 # COMP90082-AT

+how to use it?
+so easy, two steps:

+1: put dicom file path to DICOM_File_Path file;
+2: run the GantryAngle file;
+3: check the csv file in directory which is same with DICOM_File_Path file;

 AT-wombat is a pure python package for extracting params from DICOM files.
 It was made for extracting and validating DICOM data in an easy "pythonic" way.